Freakwill/ell/README.md

 $\ell$ is latex code of l, offen used as the space of sequences.

-And ell take the symbol as its logo:
+And Ell takes the symbol as its logo:

  ![](src/ell-logo.png)